Carob: Ornamental

 The carob tree is widely cultivated in the horticultural nursery industry as an ornamental plant for Mediterranean climates and other temperate regions around the world, being especially popular in California and Hawaii.
 The plant develops a sculpted trunk and the form of an ornamental tree after being "limbed up" as it matures, otherwise it is used as a dense and large screening hedge.
 The plant is very drought tolerant as long as one does not care about the size of the fruit harvest, so can be used in xeriscape landscape design for gardens, parks, and public municipal and commercial landscapes.

 Timber

 In some areas of Greece, viz.
-Crete, carob wood is often used as a firewood.
+Crete, carob wood is often used as firewood.
 As it makes such excellent fuel, it is sometimes even preferred over oak or olive wood.

 Because the much fluted stem usually shows heart rot, carob wood is rarely used for construction timber.
 However, it is sometimes sought for ornamental work—particularly for furniture design, as the natural shape of the trunk is well-suited to the task.
 Additionally, the extremely wavy grain of the wood gives carob wood exceptional resistance to splitting; thus, sections of Carob bole are suitable for chopping blocks for splitting wood.